Blaked84/gorg_rabbitMQ_logger/README.md

 ## Usage

-To start the daemon, juste run in the:
+To start the daemon, run in the:
 ```bash
 ./worker.rb
 ```